GeorgeSchiro/GetCert2/README.md

     This switch would typically never appear in a profile file.
 It's meant to be used on the command-line only (in a script or a shortcut).

     Note: this switch is ignored when -UseStandAloneMode is True.

+-LogCertificateStatus=False

+    Set this switch True to see in detail how the GetCert2.exe apps's identifying certificate is selected.
+This may be useful to troubleshoot setup issues.

+    Note: this switch is ignored when -UseStandAloneMode is True.